robhagemans/ansipipe/README.md

         return 0;
     }

-The C header is self-contained and MIT-licensed, so there's no licence worries when linking it to your project.
 Apart from the C header, a Python module is also provided.

 There are two ways to deploy it.
 One way: